gcv/appengine-magic/README.md

 - Deferred API (from App Engine SDK 1.4.3)
 - Remote API (from App Engine SDK 1.4.3)
 - Files API (from App Engine SDK 1.4.3)
+- Adding and removing multiple tasks from queues in a single request
 - Datastore async queries
 - Datastore cursors
 - Compositing in the Images API